-Stage What to Do Result Tool to Use 1 Check the system requirements Both source Exchange and Microsoft Office 365 environments are ready for migration N/A Prepare the source Exchange environment Illigiation 3.
-Prepare the Microso Office 365 environment ft 2 Install the Directory Migration Agent Directory are created in Microsoft Office 365 and kept in sync • A unified global address list (GAL) is established between Active Directory domain and Microsoft Office 365 • Mail redirection is configured for users in Microsoft Office 365 • Emails containing password for connecting to Microsoft Office 365 are sent to users' on- premises mailboxes, so that users can sign in to Microsoft Office 365 Manager for Create a migration pair of Active Directory domain and Microsoft Office 365 (Microsoft Office 365) console Configure matching rules for migration pair if default ones do not satisfy your need Configure mapping rules for migration pair if default ones do not satisfy your need Create a dynamic collection including all objects from Active Directory domain Configure object matching for the dynamic collection 7.
-Enable coexistence for the dynamic collection 3 Set up a calendar synchronization job Calendars including users' free/busy information are kept in sync with Migration Manager for Create calendar collections Microsoft Exchange Online.
-Exchange console Start the corresponding agent to begin calendar synchronization S 4 Set up a public folder synchronization job Public folders are kept in sync with Microsoft Office 365.
-Migration Manager for Exchange
+Stage What to Do Result Tool to Use 1 Check the system requirements Both source Exchange and Microsoft Office 365 environments are ready for migration N/A Prepare the source Exchange environment 101 mgration 3.
+Prepare the Microsoft Office 365 environment 2 Install the Directory Migration Agent All objects from source Active Directory are created in Migration Manager for Create a migration pair of Active Directory domain and Microsoft Office 365 Microsoft Office 365 and kept in syncA unified global address list Office 365) Configure matching rules for migration pair if default ones do not satisfy your (GAL) is established between Active Directory domain and Microsoft Office 365 Mail redirection is configured for users in Microsoft Office 365 Emails containing password for connecting to Microsoft Office 365 are sent to users' on-premises mailboxes, so that users can sign in to Microsoft Office 365 needs Configure mapping rules for migration pair if default ones do not satisfy your need Create a dynamic collection including all objects from Active Directory domain Configure object matching for the dynamic collection Enable coexistence for the dynamic collection 3 Set up a calendar synchronization job Calendars including users' free/busy information are kept in sync with Migration Manager for 2.
+Create calendar collections Microsoft Exchange Online.
+Exchange console Start the corresponding agents to begin calendar synchronization 4 Refer to For synchronization by legacy Exchange Agents: 1.
+Set up a public folder synchronization job 2.
+Add public folder Public folders are kept in sync with Microsoft Office 365.
+Migration Manager for Exchange console - OR- Migration Agent For collections Exchange and

-Stage What to Do Result Tool to Use Add public folder collections Start the corresponding agents to begin public folder synchronization console 5 Set up a mailbox migration job Create mailbox collections Start the corresponding agent to begin mailbox migration All desired mailboxes are being migrated to Microsoft Exchange Online Mailboxes are switched as they are successfully migrated.
+Start the corresponding agents to begin public folder synchronization - OR- For one-way or two-way public folder synchronization using Migration Agent For Exchange and MMEX PowerShell Module MMEX PowerShell Module: Refer to Public Folder Synchronization (MAgE) document for step by step instructions on pow to configure and manage public folder synchronization.
+5 Set up a mailbox migration job Create mailbox collections Start the corresponding agents to begin mailbox migration All desired mailboxes are being migrated to Microsoft Exchange Online Mailboxes are switched as they are successfully migrated.
 After mailbox switch the mail redirection is changed to opposite direction Corresponding user accounts become mailbox-enabled.
 This allows migrating Exchange specific attributes for them at stage 5.
-Migration Manager for Exchange console 6 (optional) Create static collection containing users whose mailboxes you already provisioned to Microsoft Exchange Online Configure matching rules for the collection if necessary Configure mapping rules for the collection if necessary Migrate the collection to Microsoft Office 365 the others.
-NOTE: See the Mailbox Permissions Processing Considerations topic below for more details on mailbox permission Migration Manager for Active Directory (Microsoft Office 365) console 7 Redirect email to Microsoft Exchange Online Update Outlook profiles Decommission Exchange servers (optional) Mail data is redirected to Microsoft Office 365 Outlook profiles are updated using Client Profile Updating Utility Exchange infrastructure is decommissioned (optional) Client Profile Updating Utility for updating Outlook profiles
+Migration Manager for Exchange console 6(optional) Create static collection containing users whose mailboxes you already provisioned to Microsoft Exchange Online Configure matching rules for the collection if necessary Configure mapping rules for the collection if necessary Migrate the collection to Microsoft Office 365 The following mailbox attributes are migrated to Microsoft Office 365: • The mailbox and the Send As permissions; • The linked attributes such as group membership, the Send On Behalf permission, the publicDelegates attribute, and the others.
+NOTE: See the Mailbox Permissions Processing Considerations topic Migration Manager for Active Directory (Microsoft Office 365) console